Inheritance received during a relationship

 An inheritance received by one party to the relationship may be treated as a contribution made by that party.

-Any assets or cash received as an inheritance may however instead be quarantined from other assets to be divided between the parties and treated as available only to the party who received the inheritance.
+Any assets or cash received as an inheritance may however instead be quarantined (or separated) from other assets to be divided between the parties and treated as available only to the party who received the inheritance.
 If this is the approach taken, it may still be taken into account that that party has those quarantined assets or cash when considering any adjustments to be made in the property settlement in favour of the other party.

 Contact our family lawyers Brisbane and our family lawyers Brisbane Northside for advice about any inheritance received or other property settlement issues or parenting issues.
 We aim to assist our clients to reach agreement with their former partner without going to Court.
 If however court action is necessary, we are ready to represent you effectively at Court.